 This paper is laid out as follows.
 The next section describes the ViCs abstraction.
 Section III motivates the case for video streaming over ViCs while Section IV proposes several techniques for error resilience using ViCs.
 Section V presents the implementation and evaluation of MobiStream.
-Section VI discuss related work and the last section concludes our paper.
+In section VI we discuss related work and the last section concludes our paper.